vishal-ph/Quantum-Algorithms/README.md

 # Quantum-Algortihms
-Implementation of Quantum Algorithms (incomplete) Currently this repository just contains an elementary mathematical simulation of Grover's Search Algorithm implemented in Matlab.
-In near future I plan to add more.
+Implementation of Quantum Algorithms (incomplete) Contains an implementation of QAOA to solve Maxcut problem implemented in Python using QISKit Contains a simple simulation of Grover's Search Algorithm implemented in Matlab.